gmc-code/PC-microbit-micropython/docs/lessons2/accelerometer_syntax.rst

     Get the acceleration measurement in the ``x`` axis, as a positive or negative integer, depending on the direction.
-The measurement is given in milli-g within the range of +/- 2000mg.
+The measurement is given in milli-g within the range of +/- 2000mg, registered on a scale of values from 0 to 1024.

 .. py:function:: get_y()

     Get the acceleration measurement in the ``y`` axis, as a positive or negative integer, depending on the direction.
-The measurement is given in milli-g within the range of +/- 2000mg.
+The measurement is given in milli-g within the range of +/- 2000mg, registered on a scale of values from 0 to 1024.

 .. py:function:: get_z()

     Get the acceleration measurement in the ``z`` axis, as a positive or negative integer, depending on the direction.
-The measurement is given in milli-g within the range of +/- 2000mg.
+The measurement is given in milli-g within the range of +/- 2000mg, registered on a scale of values from 0 to 1024.

 .. py:function:: get_values()

-    Get the acceleration measurements in all axes at once, as a three-element tuple of integers ordered as X, Y, Z, each within the range of +/-2000mg.
+    Get the acceleration measurements in all axes at once, as a three-element tuple of integers ordered as X, Y, Z, each within the range of +/-2000mg, registered on a scale of values from 0 to 1024.